 - Make a report on your project and read it out in the class

 Answer: Let us assume there is a milkman who has 5 cows.
 He has also constructed a separate room to maintain these cows.
-Along with the cows there are calves which is kept at a distance away from the cows.
-The milkman and his wife look after these cows and calves by providing them grass, fodder etc. Sometimes the cow too falls sick which is then been looked after by the veterinary doctor.
-Hence these cows in turn give milk, by selling the milk, milkman lives his livelihood.
+Along with the cows, there are calves which are kept at a distance away from the cows.
+The milkman and his wife look after these cows and calves by providing them with grass, fodder, etc. Sometimes, the cow falls sick, which is then been looked after by the veterinary doctor.
+These cows, in turn, give milk, and by selling the milk, the milkman earns his livelihood.

 What we have learnt

 Q1.
 The government has made a law that no one can catch and keep snakes.
 What do you think about this law?
 Give reasons for your answer and write in your own words.

 Answer: The government has made a law that no one can catch and keep snakes.
 I support this law.
 Even though many animals are made captive by killing their freedom, no human has any right to take another’s freedom.
 To earn a livelihood out of taking an animal’s freedom is wrong.
 I completely support this law of not catching and keeping animals captive.